drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo mv jdk-17.0.7 /var/cache

 Very unlikely you run Java on this machine directly, so I don't provide instructions how to simplify that.

+**Note**: if you play sound  from Java, then currently Oracle JVM has a problem with that.
+You will need to install OpenJDK then as described above.
+To assure that a particular audio card is used for your Java playback, create file `.asoundrc` in `$HOME` directory (/root for a service) and put one line there:

+> pcm.!default "plughw:1,0"

+Use a desired output card number, for example card number 1 for HDMI.

 ## TJWS